man looking at phone

 How many IRAs can you have?

 While there’s no limit to the number of IRAs you can have, you are limited on the amount you can contribute each year.
-For example, if you have a traditional IRA and Roth IRA, or more than one traditional or Roth IRA, you can only contribute $6,500 across all accounts for tax year 2023 ($7,500 if you’re age 50 and older).
+For example, if you have a traditional IRA and Roth IRA, or more than one traditional or Roth IRA, you can only contribute the maximum amount across all accounts ($6,500/$7,500 in tax year 2023 and $7,000/$8,000 in tax year 2024).

 You can also contribute to a traditional or Roth IRA if you’re enrolled in a workplace retirement plans, including a 401(k), SEP or SIMPLE IRA.